silvio3105/Rules3105/README.md

 ### Nested if statments?

 I prefer less nested code.
-If I can check requirments before function does its job, I do it.
+If I can check requirements before the function does its job, I do it.

 Short examples:
 ```cpp